moq-wg/moq-transport/draft-ietf-moq-transport.md

 **Stream Header Track**

-When a stream begins with `STREAM_HEADER_TRACK`, all objects on the stream belong to the track requested in the Subscribe message identified by `Subscribe ID`.
+When a stream begins with `STREAM_SUBSCRIBE_TRACK` or 'STREAM_FETCH_TRACK', all objects on the stream belong to the track requested in the corresponding subscription or fetch as identified by the `Track Alias' or 'Fetch ID'.
 All objects on the stream have the `Object Send Order` specified in the stream header.

 ~~~
-STREAM_HEADER_TRACK Message {
+STREAM_SUBSCRIBE_TRACK/STREAM_FETCH_TRACK Message {
   ID (i),
   Object Send Order (i),
 }
 ~~~
-{: #stream-header-track-format title="MOQT STREAM_HEADER_TRACK Message"}
+{: #stream-header-track-format title="MOQT STREAM_TRACK Message"}

-All Objects received on a stream opened with STREAM_HEADER_TRACK have an `Object Forwarding Preference` = `Track`.
+All Objects received on a stream opened with STREAM_SUBSCRIBE_TRACK or STREAM_FETCH_TRACK have an `Object Forwarding Preference` = `Track`.

-To send an Object with `Object Forwarding Preference` = `Track`, find the open stream that is associated with the subscription, or open a new one and send the `STREAM_HEADER_TRACK` if needed, then serialize the the following object fields.
+To send an Object with `Object Forwarding Preference` = `Track`, find the open stream that is associated with the subscription, or open a new one and send the header, then serialize the the following object fields.

 ~~~
 {